redpesk-common/afb-libhelpers/docs/filescan-utils.md

 Deprecated, please use 'GetAFBRootDirPath' function.
 Kept for compatibility issues.

+## char *GetRunningBindingDirPath(afb_api_t api)

+For binding with a version >= 3, get the binding directory path (the path to the directory that contains the binding).

+* `api` : pointer to the AFB API.

+Returns a string representing the path to the binding directory.

 ## const char *getEnvDirList(const char *prefix, const char *suffix)

 Get the environment directory colon separated path list.
 This take the prefix